OSHA Multiemployer Enforcement Policies

 The multiemployer enforcement policy is a policy designed to make different employers responsible for the safety of all workers on a site-not just their own direct employees.
 The policy allows OSHA to cite employers for any workplace hazards, regardless of whose employees are exposed to the hazard.

-At Hendershot, Cannon & Hisey, P.C., our OSHA defense attorneys advise employers on all aspects of protecting and defending against OSHA citations, including multiemployer enforcement policies.
+At Hendershot, Cowart & Hisey, P.C., our OSHA defense attorneys advise employers on all aspects of protecting and defending against OSHA citations, including multiemployer enforcement policies.
 We serve employers in Houston and throughout Texas.
 Since 1987, companies of all sizes have entrusted us with their businesses for a simple reason: we have a proven record of resolving complex, difficult legal situations.

 When Does the Multiemployer Policy Apply?